 Epilepsy Ireland is dedicated to meeting the needs of people with epilepsy and their families.
 We aim to do this by providing a range of support & information services; offering training & education programmes for both people with epilepsy and health professionals; by improving public understanding of epilepsy; advocating on behalf of those affected by epilepsy and by supporting Irish research to help better understand and treat the condition.

-We are grateful for all funding we receive to enable us to meet our objectives and we recognise that public trust in our work and performance is essential.
-We are committed to providing a high level of accountability and transparency about how we spend our funds.
+We are grateful for all funding we receive to enable us to meet these objectives and we recognise that public trust in our work and performance is essential.
+We are committed to providing a high level of accountability and transparency about how we raise and spend our funds.

-16c was spent on fundraising and 10c was spent on other expenditure (including administration, governance, maintenance, depreciation).
-It is our belief that we extract maximum value, for people with epilepsy, from every euro that we spend. (see Expenditure charts below).
+19c of every euro was spent on fundraising.
+It is our belief that we extract maximum value for people with epilepsy, from every euro that we spend. (see Expenditure charts below).

 Epilepsy Ireland publishes audited accounts and an annual report each year.
 Since 2014, our financial statements are prepared in accordance with the Statement of Recommended Practice (SORP) for charities and the FRS 102 accounting standard.